 Public authorities at all levels can also launch public consultations to discuss new laws or revise legislation.
 At local level, each one of us can participate to citizen debates, encounters or conferences related to climate change and energy transition.

-Act daily for the transition
+Daily act for the transition

 Changing our habits is critical for moving towards sustainability.
-As European citizens, we have a real influence through our consumption behaviours, our lifestyles or through the messages we convey.
-Energy is present in all aspects of our life and we have the opportunity to, for example, choose soft methods of transportation (bike, walk, etc.) for short trips, reduce our demand for heating at home by adopting good habits, reduce the amount of waste we generate, consume only what we need, etc.
+As European citizens, we make a real influence through our consumption behaviours, our lifestyles or through the messages we convey.
+Energy is present in all aspects of our life and we have the opportunity to, for example, choose soft methods of transportation (bike, walk, etc.) for short trips, reduce our demand for heating at home by developing good habits, reduce the amount of waste we generate, consume only what we need, etc.

 Renovating your house may also bring significant benefits.
 You may have a rapid payback on your investment and increase comfort at low costs (financial incentives may be available depending on your country of residence).
 You can also invest in solar panels or photovoltaic or even in small wind turbines to produce your own heat and electricity from renewable sources.